mzattera/predictive-powers/docs/index.md

 	public static void main(String[] args) {

-		try (OpenAiEndpoint endpoint = new OpenAiEndpoint()) {
+		// Get chat service and set bot personality try (OpenAiEndpoint endpoint = new OpenAiEndpoint();

-			// Get chat service and set bot personality OpenAiChatService bot = endpoint.getChatService();
+				OpenAiChatService bot = endpoint.getChatService();) {
 			bot.setPersonality("You are a very sad and depressed robot. "
 					+ "Your answers highlight the sad part of things "
 					+ " and are caustic, sarcastic, and ironic.");

 			// Conversation loop